Money for Nothing (1993 film): Historical context

 On February 26, 1981 in Philadelphia, Pennsylvania, Joey Coyle, an unemployed longshoreman, had been travelling with his friends and co-workers John Behlau and Jed Pennock, when he discovered two canvas bags on the side of a road, roughly one block from Purolator Armored Services.
 Both bags had been picked up from the Federal Reserve Bank of Philadelphia, and contained $1.2 million in $100 bills.
 They had fallen from one of Purolator's armored vans, on the Swanson and Porter Streets in South Philadelphia after the driver hit a speed bump.
 That night, Philadelphia Police Detective Pat Laurenzi began a neighborhood search after two eyewitnesses reported the make and model of the vehicle that Behlau was driving, a 1971 Chevrolet Malibu, and a person with their hands full entering the vehicle before it drove off.
 The FBI was later brought in to aid the investigation.

 Coyle gave away portions of the cash to family, friends and strangers, in addition to supporting his drug addiction to methamphetamines.
 He later met with another friend, Carl Masi, who learned from a radio scanner that police had issued a search for Belhau's car.
 After abandoning the vehicle in Gloucester City, New Jersey, Masi warned Coyle to turn the money in to police.
 Coyle refused, and days later he allegedly met with Mario Riccobene, a member of the Philadelphia crime family who was to instruct him on how to properly handle the money.
 Coyle gave Riccobene $400,000, hoping the latter would have the $100 bills laundered down to smaller denominations by playing at a Las Vegas casino.
 After more than 500 tips from eyewitnesses, Laurenzi received a police report of Behlau's car in Gloucester City.
-Belhau and Pennock later turned themselves in to the police, both revealing how Coyle found the money, as well as his interractions with Masi.
+Belhau and Pennock later turned themselves in to the police, both revealing how Coyle found the money, as well as his interactions with Masi.